+City services to the public are still operational and available either online or via phone or email.
 Departments are making efforts to ensure minimal disruption to public services during this time.
-A drop-box has been installed outside the City Services Center front lobby doors for those dropping off permits, payment, or other paperwork that would normally be dropped off in person at the front counter.
-A drop-box is also available at the front of City Hall and the Water Administration Building.
+A drop-box is available outside the City Services Center front lobby doors for those dropping off permits, payment, or other paperwork that would normally be dropped off in person at the front counter.
+A drop-box is also available at the front of City Hall.

 Non-essential in-person public meetings have been canceled until further notice.
 Routine City Council meetings and Board and Commission meetings are held via Zoom and streamed on the City of Cedar Rapids Facebook page.

 The division is observing routine collection.
 The ½ Price Appliance Drop-off and Free Tire Disposal programs were suspended in 2020.
 Customers can utilize the Bulky Item Collection program to dispose of appliances and tires.

 While walk-in access to the Water Administration building is temporarily suspended, the City of Cedar Rapids offers several ways to complete payments and fulfill its customer service needs: